Sudan general: PM detained in coup held for his own safety

 But shortly after Burhan spoke, Hamdok’s office issued a statement, voicing concerns about the safety of the premier and other detained officials.
 It did not say where the politician was being held.

-The statement accused the military leaders of acting in concert with Islamists, who have argued for a military government, and other politicians linked to al-Bashir’s National Congress Party, which was dissolved in 2019.
+The statement accused the military leaders of acting in concert with Islamists, who have argued for a military government, and other politicians linked to the now-dissolved National Congress Party, which dominated Sudan during al-Bashir’s Islamist-backed rule.

 Western governments and the U.N. have condemned the coup and called for the release of Hamdok and other senior officials.
-U.S. President Joe Biden’s administration announced the suspension of $700 million in emergency assistance to Sudan.
+U.S. President Joe Biden’s administration announced the suspension of $700 million in emergency assistance to Sudan and said Tuesday it was looking at sending stronger signals to the generals.

+“They should first and foremost cease any violence against innocent civilians, and … they should release those who have been detained and they should get back on a democratic path,” said National Security Advisor Jake Sullivan, adding that the U.S. is working with countries in Gulf, where the generals have allies.

 Mariam al-Mahdi, the foreign minister in the government that the military dissolved, was defiant Tuesday, declaring that she and other members of Hamdok’s administration remained the legitimate authority in Sudan.